bradhowes/keystrokecountdown/src/articles/letencrypt/index.md

 layout: post.hbs
 image: computer-keyboard-stones-on-grass-background-header.jpg
 ---

+> Note to self: do *not* enable HTTPS-only on the Azure "TLS/SSL settings" for the App Service.
+This will keep
+> the Let's Encrypt service from properly updating the certificate.

 For the past year, this blog site has supported SSL connections using a certificate provided by the free [Let's Encrypt](https://letsencrypt.org) service.
 I use the